DaneHerrin/data510--Quant-Back-Testing-/CHARTER.md

 - **Data sources (proposed):** named sources, access status, license / ethics notes.
 - **Constraints:** time, compute, access, skills, scope.
 - **Ethics risks:** consent, retention, PII, fairness, deployment risk.

+  Due to the nature of the data that we are sourcing, currently there are no ethical concerns.
+All of the data is public, and all of the corporations we would be looking into are publicly traded.
+All the industries we would be comparing against, post their data publicly.
+The only concern could be that we would be taking aggregates and averages, which is not a complete look into specific industries / areas.

 ## Success criteria by milestone